-The Oyster Perpetual Submariner, the archetype of the divers’ watch, epitomizes the historic link between Rolex and the underwater world.
+The Oyster Perpetual Submariner and Oyster Perpetual Submariner Date, archetypes of the divers’ watch, epitomize the historic link between Rolex and underwater exploration.

-Created in 1953, the Submariner was the first divers’ wristwatch waterproof to a depth of 100 metres (330 feet).
+Launched in 1953, the Submariner was the first divers’ wristwatch waterproof to a depth of 100 metres (330 feet).
 Some years later, in 1969, Rolex unveiled the Submariner Date, a version of the model with a date function.
-Since then, these two watches have expanded their horizons well beyond the aquatic element of their birth and conquered terra firma, becoming the watches of choice for a wide range of sports and other activities.
+Since then, the two watches have moved beyond the marine depths, becoming the watches of choice for a wide range of sports and other activities.

-BEZEL WITH CERACHROM INSERTThe unidirectional rotatable bezel of the Submariner and Submariner Date is equipped with a 60-minute graduated monobloc Cerachrom insert – in black, blue or green, depending on the version – that allows divers to monitor their underwater.
-This insert, patented by Rolex, is made of an extremely hard ceramic; it is virtually scratchproof and its colour is unaffected by ultraviolet rays.
+The unidirectional rotatable bezel of the Submariner and Submariner Date is equipped with a 60-minute graduated monobloc Cerachrom insert – in black, blue or green, depending on the version – that allows divers to monitor their time underwater.
+This patented insert is made of an extremely hard, virtually scratchproof ceramic whose colour is unaffected by ultraviolet rays.
+In addition, thanks to its chemical composition, the high-tech ceramic is inert and cannot corrode.
 The graduations and the numerals are moulded into the ceramic and coloured with gold or platinum using a PVD (Physical Vapour Deposition) process.
 The bezel’s knurled edge offers excellent grip and can be manipulated with ease, even when wearing gloves.

 In addition to its functions and its intrinsic technical qualities, the bezel of the Submariner and Submariner Date contributes to the very strong visual identity of these two models.

-LEGIBLE AND FUNCTIONALGreat attention was paid to the legibility of this divers’ watch.
-On the dial, the Chromalight hour markers and hands are filled or coated with a luminescent material emitting a long-lasting blue glow – lasting up to two times longer than traditional phosphorescent materials.
-On the bezel, the triangular zero marker of the graduation is visible in the dark thanks to an embedded capsule containing the same luminescent material.
+Great attention was paid to the legibility of these divers’ watches.
+On the dial, the Chromalight hour markers and hands are filled or coated with a luminescent material emitting a long-lasting blue glow – for up to two times longer than traditional phosphorescent materials.
+On the bezel, the triangular ‘zero’ marker of the graduation is visible in the dark thanks to an embedded capsule containing the same luminescent material.

-Calibres 3230 and 3235 have an optimized blue Parachrom hairspring, manufactured by Rolex in an exclusive paramagnetic alloy.
-Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations and remains up to 10 times more precise than a traditional hairspring in case of shocks.
+Calibres 3230 and 3235 have an optimized blue Parachrom hairspring, manufactured by Rolex in a paramagnetic alloy.
+Insensitive to magnetic fields, the Parachrom hairspring offers great stability in the face of temperature variations.
 It is equipped with a Rolex overcoil, ensuring the calibres’ regularity in any position.

-Both calibres incorporate the Chronergy escapement, made of nickel-phosphorus and patented by Rolex, which combines high energy efficiency with great dependability and is also insensitive to
+Both calibres incorporate the patented Chronergy escapement, made of nickel-phosphorus, which combines high energy efficiency with great dependability and is also insensitive to magnetic fields.

 The movement of the Submariner and that of the Submariner Date will be seen only by certified Rolex watchmakers, yet they are beautifully finished and decorated in keeping with the brand’s uncompromising quality standards.